PX4/PX4-Devguide/en/ros/external_position_estimation.md

 ```
 If the reference frame has the z axis pointing upwards you can attached it without any rotation (yaw=0, pitch=0, roll=0) to the `odom` frame.
 The name of `external_pose_parent_frame` has to match the frame_id of the odometry message.

-> **Note** When using the MAVROS odometry plugin, it is important that nobody is publishing a tf transformation between the external pose's reference and child frame.
-This might break the tf tree.
+> **Note** When using the MAVROS *odom* plugin, it is important that no other node is publishing a transform between the external pose's reference and child frame.
+This might break the *tf* tree.

 ## Specific System Setups {#setup_specific_systems}